influxdata/influxdb-client-js/influxdb-client-apis.task.flux.md

 ## Task.flux property

-Flux script to run for this task.
+The Flux script that the task executes.

 <b>Signature:</b>